LuxAter/Specula.bak/docs/downloads/README.md

 the executable.
 First install ``git``, ``cmake``, and any modern C++ compiler that supports C++17.

-!> Compiling on Windows and Linux is currently failing, and without a machine to develop on, other operating systems will not be supported.
+!> Compiling on Windows and OSX is currently failing, and without a machine to develop on, other operating systems will not be supported.

 Once those have been installed follow these commands to compile to executable.